connectordb/connectordb.io/_docs/pipescript/tutorial/basics.md

 #### So what happened here?

 PipeScript is a stream processing language.
 This means that your script is executed in order for every datapoint individually.
-Using the built-in "$" transform, which is the identity (ie, it always just returns the datapoint it gets), we can get our result in the data section of a new stream of datapoints.
+Using the built-in "d" transform, which is the identity (ie, it always just returns the datapoint it gets), we can get our result in the data section of a new stream of datapoints.

 Also notice that the boolean was automatically converted to a number.
 In PipeScript, `false==0` and `true==1`.